SAP-samples/teched2022-DA160/exercises/ex00/README.md

 ## Get your guided experience trial system

 First you need to get your guided experience trial system of SAP Data Warehouse Cloud (mandatory).
+You could use any SAP Data Warehouse Cloud system you have access to, as all the required files are provided a part of this GitHub repository.

 1. Navigate to the SAP Data Warehouse Cloud product page on sap.com: <br> https://www.sap.com/products/technology-platform/data-warehouse-cloud.html
 <br>![](images/01_DWC-product_page.png)